 Paid: Bankruptcy Lead Services

 Bankruptcy lead services are another avenue that people use to get access to bankruptcy leads.
 These firms specialize in marketing to obtain folks who are interested in bankruptcy.
 There are numerous firms that provide bankruptcy leads, so if you go this route, you may want to run tests to see how these leads perform for you.
 The bigger bankruptcy lead services may be NOLO or Lawyer Marketing.
-We are definitely a smaller player in the bankruptcy lead space but has grown rapidly by focusing solely on quality over quantity.
+Ascend is a smaller player in the bankruptcy lead space but has grown rapidly by focusing solely on quality over quantity.

 There are 4 things to look out for when using a bankruptcy lead service: